Seeing through Light and Darkness: Sensor-Physics Grounded Deblurring HDR NeRF from Single-Exposure Images and Events: Additional evaluations

-\myPara{Parameter $b$:} $b$ in Eq.(6) represents the discretization of Eq.(1) with $b$ discrete time points.
-Therefore, a larger $b$ will lead to better simulation of image formation and generate better results, but at the same time require more iterations and increase the training time as shown in \cref{tab:sup3}.
+\myPara{Parameter $b$:} $b$ in Eq.~(6) represents the discretization of Eq.~(1) with $b$ discrete time points.
+Therefore, a larger $b$ leads to better simulation of the imaging process and generates better results, but at the same time requires more iterations and increases the training time as shown in \cref{tab:sup3}.
 For the HDR NVS task, when $b=4$, See-NeRF gets the best results.
 For the deblurring NVS task, when $b>6$, the improvement is marginal.
-So we set $b=4$ for the HDR and novel exposure NVS experiments on our proposed datasets and $b=6$ for the deblurring NVS experiments for the Real-World-Challenge dataset.
+So we set $b=4$ for the HDR and novel exposure NVS experiments on our proposed real-world datasets and $b=6$ for the deblurring NVS experiments for the Real-World-Challenge dataset.

-\myPara{Training time:} Compared to HDR-NeRF (2.1h), See-NeRF (2.5h) increases computation and training time by 19.05\% under the same conditions (same NeRF-related parameters, number of iterations, and batch size; on a single RTX 3090 GPU; on our real dataset).
-The increased computation is mainly due to the introduction of events and calculations related to event mapping fields.
-However, since no events are involved during test time, the computation and rendering speed are close to HDR-NeRF (At 346*260 resolution, rendering each frame takes 2.5 seconds).
+\myPara{Training and rendering time:} Compared to HDR-NeRF (2.1h), See-NeRF (2.5h) increases computation and training time by 19.05\% under the same conditions (same NeRF-related parameters, number of iterations, and batch size; on a single RTX 3090 GPU; on our real dataset).
+The increased computation is mainly due to the event-related calculations.
+However, the rendering speed of See-NeRF (0.37 fps) is slightly faster than HDR-NeRF (0.35 fps) under a resolution of 346*260.
+This is mainly because no events are involved during test time, and our 2D pixel-wise tone mapping is more efficient than the 3D points tone mapping of HDR-NeRF.

-\myPara{Parameter $\lambda$:} As shown in \cref{fig:sup2}, we evaluate the impact of $\lambda$ in real-world ``desktop'' and ``lab'' scenes for the HDR and deblurring NVS tasks, respectively.
+\myPara{Parameter $\lambda$:} As in \cref{fig:sup2}, we evaluate the impact of $\lambda$ on the real-world ``desktop'' and ``lab'' scenes for the HDR and deblurring NVS tasks, respectively.
 When $\lambda=0.005$, See-NeRF can achieve the best overall results on both tasks.
-Note that $\lambda=0$ represents train See-NeRF without event loss supervision.